DXHeroes/mcp-devtools/README.md

 1. **Connection Problems**

-   - Ensure your Jira API credentials are correct
+   - Ensure your API credentials are correct
-   - Check network connectivity to your Jira instance
+   - Check network connectivity to your service instances
-   - Verify that the JIRA_URL includes the correct workspace name
+   - Verify URLs and workspace names

 2. **Permission Errors**

-   - Ensure your Jira account has appropriate permissions for the actions you're attempting
+   - Ensure your accounts have appropriate permissions for the actions you're attempting
-   - API tokens may need specific permissions enabled in your Atlassian account
+   - API tokens may need specific permissions enabled in your account settings

 3. **Command Not Found**
    - If using npx, ensure you're connected to npm registry